 Doctors are working to learn more about Hodgkin lymphoma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 New drugs.
 To reduce side effects and improve the effectiveness of treatment, it is important for researchers to find new drugs, as well as new combinations of current drugs.

 ALLO stem cell transplantation.
 As explained in the Treatment Options section, stem cell transplantation is sometimes used to treat Hodgkin lymphoma.
-Doctors are researching increasing the use of stem cell transplantation, including using donor blood stem cells to replace the patient’s bone marrow (called allogeneic or ALLO transplantation).
+Doctors are researching increasing the use of stem cell transplantation, including ALLO transplantation using donor blood stem cells to replace the patient’s bone marrow (called allogeneic transplantation).

 Targeted therapy.
 Targeted therapy is a treatment that targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 Recent studies are evaluating antibodies—such as brentuximab vedotin (SGN-35)—directed against proteins on the Hodgkin lymphoma cells.
 Learn more about targeted treatments.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current Hodgkin lymphoma treatments in order to improve patients’ comfort and quality of life.